 Node.
-The "N" in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs located all over the body that normally help fight infections and cancer as part of the body's immune system.
+The "N" in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
 As noted above, lymph node involvement is unusual for soft tissue sarcoma.

 NX: The regional lymph nodes cannot be evaluated.

 N0: The cancer has not spread to the regional lymph nodes.

 N1: The cancer has spread to the regional lymph nodes.

 Metastasis.
 The "M" in the TNM system indicates whether the cancer has spread to other parts of the body.